LogicApples/LogicApples/README.md

 You can find me on Discord: LogicApples 🎄#2549

-- I’m currently working on [Spot](https://www.spotmod.ga) which is a Discord bot for all of your Moderation needs.
+- I’m currently working on [Polar](https://www.polarbot.ga), a Discord bot for all your Moderation, Fun and Music needs.

 - Reach me on [Discord!](https://discord.gg/ShRxDPgVR3)